 714 South Raul Longoria Road, Edinburg, TX, USA

 This 90-acre park, located east on Highway 107 and South on Doolittle Rd, was opened to the public on April 5, 1997.
 Some of the Edinburg Municipal Park amenities include: softball/baseball fields, 3 soccer fields, 5 playground equipment modules, 1.5 mile walking/jogging trail, 2 open court multi-purpose pavilions, 42 picnic tables and BBQ pits, 2 man made lakes for fishing and canoeing, an equestrian trail, a roller blade trail, an ATE bike trail and 1 mile nature trail.

 This 9-acre park, located on 18th Street and Freddy Gonzalez Drive, was dedicated in memory of a local Vietnam War hero on October 8, 1997.
 This landscaped park includes a 3/4 mile walking/logging trail, park benches and security lighting.
 Other future park amenities include a children's play area and an open air gazebo/shelter.

 1210 East Kuhn Street, Edinburg, TX 78541, United States

-Edinburg boasts two water parks that contain amenities such as an Olympic-size swimming pool, waterslides, picnic areas, children's play areas, sandpit volleyball courts and many other attractions.
+Edinburg amenities include swimming pools, waterslides, picnic areas, children's play areas, sandpit volleyball courts and many other attractions.

 300 East Palm Drive, Edinburg, TX, United States